Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 • North Entrance (Gardiner, MT): The only entrance open year-round to regular cars.
 Great base if you want easy access to Lamar Valley and Mammoth Hot Springs.

-• Northeast Entrance (Cooke City, MT): Also open year-round, but getting here in winter means driving the winding Beartooth Highway approach—plan for slower travel.
+• Northeast Entrance (Cooke City, MT): Also open year-round, but getting here in winter means driving the winding Beartooth Highway approach so plan for slower travel.

 • Other entrances: West, South, and East entrances are closed to cars in winter.
 You can only reach those areas by snowcoach or snowmobile.